Cold, hard facts about drugs and alcohol

 - Alcohol is the most commonly abused substance, and the 3rd most common cause of death in the United States.

-- 50% of all suicides, and over 50% of all violent crimes are cause by alcohol and/or drugs.
+- 50% of all suicides, and over 50% of all violent crimes, are caused by alcohol and/or drugs.

 - Over 50% of all traffic accidents involve alcohol or drugs.